-After a bizarre late-night trespassing saga, one that is probably hard to believe even after you read about it, the Denver Broncos cut Chad Kelly from their roster.
-This is likely not a surprising move given the circumstance and previous troubled history of the backup quarterback, but it means the organization will have to go back to the drawing board when it comes to its depth and future at the position.
+After a bizarre late-night trespassing saga in late October 2018, the Broncos cut Chad Kelly from their roster.
+This was not a surprising move given the circumstance and previous troubled history of the backup quarterback, but it meant the organization would have to go back to the drawing board about its depth and future at the position.

-From the initial tweet from The Athletic's Nicki Jhbvala, there have been five quarterbacks drafted since John Elway joined Denver's front office in 2011 as the general manager and president of football operations.
+From the initial tweet from The Athletic's Nicki Jhbvala, before rookie quarterback Drew Lock arrived at Mile High Stadium, there were five quarterbacks taken in the NFL Draft since Hall of Fame quarterback John Elway joined Denver's front office in 2011 as the general manager and president of football operations.
 None of them are on the roster.

 Brock Osweiler (2012), Zac Desert (2013), Trevor Siemian (2015), Paxton Lynch (2016), and Chad Kelly (2017's Mr. Irrelevant) have all been pretty big busts, or, at the very least, never lived up to the hype of being a productive NFL quarterback.

-Granted, only Cutler and Tebow were first-round picks and Cutler threw for over 35,000 yards and 200 touchdowns in his career, while Tebow won a crazy playoff game with Broncos, but still.
+Granted, only Cutler and Tebow were first-round picks and Cutler threw for over 35,000 yards and 200 touchdowns in his career, while Tebow won a crazy playoff game with the Broncos on a crazy pass to wide receiver Demaryius Thomas, but still.
 That's not a good list.

-Meanwhile, the Colorado Rockies, the neighboring MLB team, drafted former NFL star Michael Vick in the 30th round of the 2000 MLB Draft and current Seattle Seahawks quarterback Russell Wilson in the fourth round of the 2010 MLB Draft.
+Meanwhile, the Colorado Rockies, the neighboring MLB team, drafted former NFL star Michael Vick in the 30th round of the 2000 MLB Draft and current Broncos starting quarterback Russell Wilson in the fourth round of the 2010 MLB Draft.

 Vick most certainly changed the game with his ability to extend plays with his legs, while Wilson, who was also drafted by the Baltimore Orioles in the 41st round of the 2007 MLB Draft, has a Super Bowl ring.

-So have the Colorado Rockies drafted better quarterbacks than the Denver Broncos over the last 30 years?
+So have the Colorado Rockies drafted and picked better quarterbacks than the Denver Broncos over the last 30 years, including under general manager John Elway?
 It's a resounding yes.